 Who Scores First?

-The oppposition’s offense fared no better than Shoreside's had.
-Declan, from his position as middle linebacker, got in on a couple key tackles as the Sharks’ forced the other team to punt after netting only eight yards.
-Just when it looked like the first quarter was going to end in a punters' duel the Sharks’ wide receiver turned an almost broken pass play into a sixty yard touchdown.
-Despite the rain, the Sharks' place kicker was able to put the point-after-touchdown kick straight through the uprights.
+The opposition's offense fared no better than Shoreside's had.
+Declan, from his position as a middle linebacker, got in on a couple of critical tackles as the Sharks’ forced the other team to punt after netting only eight yards.
+Just when it looked like the first quarter was going to end in a punters' duel the Sharks’ wide receiver turned an almost broken pass play into a sixty-yard touchdown.
+Despite the rain, the Sharks' placekicker was able to put the point-after-touchdown kick straight through the uprights.
 Shoreside took a seven to nothing lead.

-Some Fans Find Dry Venues, But Not The Dads
+Some Fans Find Dry Venues, But Not These Dads

 Roger, Sasha's father, and Michael, Sean's father, didn't mind watching the game in the rain so much; it was an exciting game, and they each had their foul weather gear.

-The game would soon get a little too exciting, as early in the second quarter the opposing team's punt receiver ran a kick back forty yards to the Sharks’ seventeen yard line.
+The game would soon get a little too exciting, as early in the second quarter the opposing team's punt receiver ran a kick back forty yards to the Sharks’ seventeen-yard line.
 The Sharks’ defense rose to the challenge and forced a fourth down turnover at the twelve.
-Once again Declan was in on the key tackle that stopped the drive.
+Once again Declan was in on the vital tackle that stopped the drive.

 Rain Favors The Defense